AbinayaPS/RK62_CtrlAltLite/data/nlu.md

 - precautions to protect myself from ATM/Credit card fraud?
 - steps to be followed while using ATM/Credit cards?
 - guidelines to be followed while using ATM/Credit cards?
+- someone is asking for my ATM pin number

 ## intent:ATM_Creditcard_report
 - how to report while receiving ATM/Credit card fraud?